eraofchaos/eraofchaos.github.io/artifacts/Ankh.md

 ---
 title: "Artifacts - Apple of Eden - Ankh"
 permalink: /artifacts/Ankh/
-excerpt: "Apple of Eden - Ankh.
+excerpt: "Era of Chaos  Apple of Eden - Ankh.
 A cross that grants the wearer immortality.
 No one knows what happened to its previous owner."
 last_modified_at: 2021-03-18
 locale: en
 ref: "Ankh.md"